seewhydee/ntuphys_nb/README.md

 The course notes are in LaTeX format, located in [latex/complex](latex/complex).

-An accompanying set of [Jupyter](https://jupyter.org/) notebooks contains a set of numerical exercises to accompany the course notes (e.g., using Monte Carlo integration to compute the Born series).
-These are located in [jupyter/complex](jupyter/complex).
+An accompanying set of [Jupyter](https://jupyter.org/) notebooks, located in [jupyter/complex](jupyter/complex), provides numerical exercises to accompany the course notes (e.g., computing the Born series using Monte Carlo integration).

 ## Undergraduate Physics Laboratory (PH2198/PH2199)